KristiinaLi/javaClasses/Individual task- Book management.md

 Hard: Create a Book class and work with Book object to the ArrayList.

+# Difference between remove and delete
+Question:
+What's the difference between using delete and remove?
+Isn’t using del and .remove() the same thing?
+I tried using del in the lesson that waas teaching me about remove but it didn’t work so I used .remove() instead.
+Why would it matter that I used ‘del’ instead of .remove()?

+Answer:
+del and .remove() achieve the same effect, but get at the data differently, so quite often, you would prefer one over the other.
+If you have the index of the item to be eliminated, del is probably best.
+But if you have the value that you want to eliminate, .remove() is likely to be best.

+Each of them get rid of one item at a time; in the case of .remove(), it is the first item with the specified value.

 # First part try-out
 ```java
 import java.util.ArrayList;